 The insurance adjuster is going to do everything possible to reduce the value of your compensation, including tricking you, using statements out of context, and “forgetting” benefits that are owned to you.

-You’ll be up against the trucking companies investigators and attorneys, so you’ll need someone in your corner, at the scene of the truck accident, to take pictures, gather evidence, and interview witnesses.
+You’ll be up against the trucking company’s investigators and attorneys, so you’ll need someone in your corner, at the scene of the accident, to take pictures, gather evidence, and interview witnesses.

 We will also get the police reports, trucking company records, and safety logs.

-Because our truck accident lawyers fight so hard for our clients and never shy away from going to trial, truck company attorneys know they need to take our clients seriously.
+Because our lawyers fight so hard for our clients and never shy away from going to trial, trucking company attorneys know they need to take our clients seriously.

 The trucking company knows that our NJ truck accident lawyers cannot be outworked or outsmarted and that we won’t accept a settlement for anything less than the maximum compensation.

-We Fight To Prove That The Trucking Company And Their Driver Were At Fault
+Our New Jersey Truck Accident Lawyers Will Fight To Prove That The Trucking Company and Driver Were At Fault

-First, we learn if and how the trucking company and/or driver violated federal safety regulations and if the driver was speeding and/or fatigued or distracted at the time of the accident.
-We work with our truck accident experts to determine what the truck driver should have done to avoid the crash.
-We learn what the driver was doing (and/or shouldn’t have been doing) while driving the truck.
+We’ll learn if and how the trucking company and/or driver violated federal safety regulations and if the driver was speeding and/or fatigued or distracted at the time of the accident.
+We’ll find out what the driver was doing (and/or shouldn’t have been doing) while driving the truck.

 We’ll work with the truck accident expert witnesses to rip apart every detail of your case with the goal of taking it all the way to trial.

 We can pull in experienced engineers, medical professionals, and accident reconstruction experts to help us build the strongest case possible.